Make Learning Matter: Become a Learning Organization

 States Senge, “Personal mastery is the discipline of continually clarifying and deepening our personal vision, of focusing our energies, of developing patience, and of seeing reality objectively.” (p.
 7)

 He offers that an organization’s learning can only be as great as that of each of its individual members.
-Consequently, personal mastery and the desire for continuous learning integrated deeply in the belief system of each person is critical for competitive advantage in the future.
+Consequently, personal mastery and the desire for continuous learning integrated deeply into the belief system of each person is critical for competitive advantage in the future.

 These are the deeply held pictures each of us holds in our mind about how the world, work, our families, and so on - work.
 Mental models influence our vision of how things happen at work, why things happen at work, and what we are able to do about them.